VoigtSebastian/master-thesis/README.md

 # Master's Thesis

 Welcome to the repository for my master's thesis!
+If you want to make sure you're looking at the code at the time of submission, go to the [submission branch](https://github.com/VoigtSebastian/master-thesis/tree/submission).

 This README provides an overview of the project structure and instructions for executing and editing the code.